 There are several technologies for designing parts with rapid prototyping.
 They can be divided into three groups.
 The first includes additive technologies, the second includes so-called subtractive techniques and the final category is low-pressure injection.

-They represent a process for producing a part by addition of material (in liquid, powder or wire form), by successively stacking layers one on top of the other.
+They represent a process for producing a part by the addition of material (in liquid, powder or wire form), by successively stacking layers one on top of the other.
 The latter are solidified by a physical or chemical process (laser, light, strong heat, etc.).
 They are opposed to subtractive techniques that work by removing material.

 Below are the principal additive technologies: